 - Sugar plums and roasted chestnuts being sold on the street, much like they were during the Victorian era.

-- A variety of musical performances
+- A variety of musical performances, both on stage and on the street.

-- Horse-drawn carriage rides on the Public Square.
+- Horse-drawn carriage rides.

 - A holiday arts and crafts bazaar.